 The doctor navigates and inspects the region on a TV-like monitor that receives images from the camera and can biopsy or remove the lymph nodes with a cutting instrument and tissue retrieval apparatus that is also part of the laparoscope.

 Laparoscopic lymphadenectomy can provide results equivalent to surgical biopsies or lymph node removal.
-Although it is carried out under general anesthesia, it is less invasive than surgery.
-So, your hospital stay will be shorter and you will recover much faster and with less pain.
+Although it is carried out under general anaesthesia, it is less invasive than surgery.
+So, your hospital stay will be shorter, and you will recover faster and with less pain.